devkal10/Demo-Repo/README.md

 # Demo-Repo
-Demo for GitHub intro
+Demo for GitHub intro.
-This is a Readme.md file
+This is a Readme.md file!